kordimisagh/kordimisagh.github.io/_posts/2025-01-05-large-concept-model.md

 1. **Concepts as Higher-Level Representations**
    - Concepts represent ideas or actions in flows, operating beyond individual tokens.
-   - These are modeled using sentence embeddings based on **SONAR**, a multilingual embedding space supporting 200+ languages and speech/text modalities.
+   - These are modeled using sentence embeddings based on **SONAR** (Sentence-level Omni-lingual and Omni-modal Representations), a multilingual embedding framework supporting 200+ languages and speech/text modalities.

 2. **Training Methodology**
    - Autoregressive sentence prediction is employed in embedding spaces rather than token-level predictions.
-   - Multiple approaches, including **MSE regression** and **diffusion-based generation**, are evaluated.
+   - Multiple approaches, including **MSE regression** (mean squared error regression) and **diffusion-based generation**, are evaluated.

 3. **Scaling Models and Performance**
    - Models up to **7B parameters** trained with **2.7T tokens** exhibit impressive zero-shot generalization.